SegiH/WatchList/INSTALL.md

 It has 2 parts to it: The web application and a backend service that needs to be installed separately from the web application which interacts with the database.

+# Setup

+## Quick Setup

+If you want to start using WatchList as quickly as possible, you can use the release builds from [Github](https://github.com/SegiH/WatchList) which will use SQLite as the database.

+1. Download the WatchList-Web.zip version and install it on your web server (Apache and Nginx tested) or download one of the Electron based builds for your operating system (Windows, Mac and Linux supported).
+1. Download the WatchList-Backend.zip.
+1. Follow the instructions below under the heading "Setup WatchList Backend (Complete this step if you are NOT using Docker)".
+1. Run the backend service with Node on your server.
+It should be running on port 8080.
+1. Follow the instructions below under the heading "Logging in for the first time".

 # RapidAPI
 WatchList has the ability to let you to search for a movie or tv show on IMDB.com.
 To do this, you need to create a free RAPIDAPI Key.